 The size and scale of your business will determine how many roles you need in your meetings.
 Assigning roles gives you a chance to present a new task to your employees, in addition to having productive discussions.
 When a role is defined, it will result in a more organised and structured meeting, and your employees may also appreciate the new skills and abilities – different from their regular job.

 The roles described below may not suit your business; however, understanding the importance of having these roles will help you run a more effective and efficient meeting.

 Chair – The chairperson leads by opening and closing the meeting, manages the meeting agenda, and keeps the conversation focused yet balanced.
 He/she ensures everyone sticks to the agenda and doesn’t go off-topic.

 Time-keeper – The Timekeeper is responsible for making sure the meeting is running to schedule.
 This role is crucial if saving time is your goal!

 Minute Taker – The Minute Taker records the minutes of the meeting, including actions, due dates and owner – as well as highlighting discussion topics.
 Once documented, the Minute Taker will send the meeting minutes to all meeting participants following the meeting.
 This role may be informal or professional, depending on the size of your business.

 These roles may be shared amongst your team members so that a variety of people get to try new things, learn new skills and get out of their comfort zone.
-If you have a small business with a small team, you can combine the roles; however, remember why these roles are there, and to ensure they play a part in your meeting to ensure efficiency.
+If you have a small business with a small team, you can combine the roles; however, remember why these roles are there and ensure they play a part in your meeting to ensure efficiency.